VishnuGShephertz/AppHype_Tutorial/README.md

 		AppHype.showAd(activity,AdCode.Video);

 ```
-__10 Close Ad__  If you want to close this by using Api you can use following code.
+10. Developer can close Ad with API as well

 ```
 	AppHype.closeAd();
 ```

-__11 Handling AppHype Callback Events__ If you want to track an event or a message from SDK, you can add AppHypeLisener and gets callBack in following method.
+_11. If you want to track an event or a message from SDK, you can add AppHypeLisener and gets callBack in following method.
 ```
     public interface AppHypeListener
    //Callback when Ad is shown
-    public void onShow(String paramString);
+    public void onShow(AdCode adCode);

     //Callback when Ad is hide
-        public void onHide(String paramString);
+        public void onHide(AdCode adCode);

    //Callback when Ad is Failed to show
-        public void onFailedToShow(String paramString);
+        public void onFailedToShow(AppHypeException appHypeEx);

-     //Callback when Ad is Available and you can call show function to implement Auto Show here public void onAdAvailable(String paramString);
+     //Callback when Ad is Available and you can call show function to implement Auto Show here public void onAdAvailable(AdCode adCode);

     //Callback when Ad Failed to Load
-        public abstract void onFailedToLoad(String paramString);
+        public abstract void onFailedToLoad(AppHypeException appHypeEx);

-    //CallBack when there is SDK integration errors public void onIntegrationError(String error);
+    //CallBack when there is SDK integration exception public void onIntegrationError(AppHypeException appHypeEx);
 }

 ```